Children’s Therapy

 Charlotte Handel

-Charlotte Handel works with children ages 5 and up.
+Charlotte works with children ages 5 and up.
 She incorporates Play Therapy, Sand Tray Therapy, and bibliotherapy, creating a safe and expressive environment where kids can explore their emotions and experiences through creative activities, helping them build emotional regulation and resilience.

 View Full Bio →